Thietane

 Thietane is a heterocyclic compound containing a saturated four-membered ring with three carbon atoms and one sulfur atom.
+Some derivatives are of interest as drugs.

 Thietane, and its derivative 2-propylthietane, are strong-smelling mouse alarm pheromones and predator scent analogues.
 Both the mouse and human olfactory receptors MOR244-3 and OR2T11, respectively, were found to respond to thietane in the presence of copper.